Xbox Series X external storage tests: USB HDD vs. SSD vs. NVME

 |10.82

 The nice thing here is that you don’t lose much by putting a backward-compatible game on an external SSD.
-Sure, the Seagate USB SSD in 7% slower than the Xbox’s internal SSD.
+Sure, the Seagate USB SSD is 7% slower than the Xbox’s internal SSD.
 But when we’re talking about a matter of seconds, that’s not something you’ll notice much in real-world use.
 That 7% faster is without any optimizations, though.
 And every percent faster is going to matter to developers when they start building their games for this hardware.

 So what should you do to expand Xbox Series X storage?